DevScope/powerbi-powershell-modules/Modules/PowerBIPS/doc/Get-PBIReport.md

 # Get-PBIReport

 ## SYNOPSIS
-Gets all the PowerBI existing reports and returns as an array of custom objects.
+Gets an array of Power BI Report metadata from a workspace

 ## SYNTAX